TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/installandonboard-scannerinstallconfig.md

 1. If you are using the unified labeling client, run [Start-AIPScannerDiagnostics](https://docs.microsoft.com/powershell/module/azureinformationprotection/start-aipscannerdiagnostics?view=azureipps) to troubleshoot common issues when deploying the scanner.

-1. If you still experience issues, export the scanner logs and add them to your ticket.
+1. If you still experience issues, export the scanner logs and add them to your support ticket.

 **Troubleshooting Guide**